hack-tools/hackanalysis/README.md

 <a href="/"><img src="hackanalysis_logo.png" alt="logo" align="right"></a>

 # HackAnalysis
-A list of methods and a workflow to validate, review and create reports for git repositories (projects).
-Useful for Hackathons.
+A list of methods and a workflow to validate, review and create reports for Hackathon projects.

 ---